edith-ta/aicoknow-demo/README.md

 9. The browser immediately redirects itself to show the closest matches.
     ![Search Result](2_keyword_results.png)

-10.Click the JuiceUpJuicy button and add a new piece of knowledge in the box at the bottom right corner.
+10. Click the JuiceUpJuicy button and add a new piece of knowledge in the box at the bottom right corner.
     ![New Knowledge](3_fresh_up.png)

 All done.